proycon/clam/docs/source/serviceconfiguration.rst

 any headers.
 Only tags that go within the HTML ``body`` are permitted!
 Always use the utf-8 encoding and well-formed xhtml syntax.

+The web interface also support a cover image, which is an image at the head of the website.
+You can specify such an image in ``SYSTEM_COVER_URL``.

 A second kind of customisation is customisation of the style, which can be achieved by creating new CSS themes.
-CLAM gets shipped with the default “classic” style (which did receive a significant overhaul in CLAM 0.9).
+CLAM gets shipped with the default “classic” style (which did receive a significant overhaul in CLAM 0.9 and again with CLAM 3.0).
 Copy, rename and adapt ``style/classic.css`` to create your own style.
 And set ``STYLE`` accordingly in your service configuration file.
 The ``STYLE`` may also refer to an absolute path of a CSS file to include.

 In your service configuration file you can set a variable ``INTERFACEOPTIONS``; this string is a space-separated list in which you